oqc-community/rasqal/features_and_concepts.md

 1. Quantum state analysis structures for performing indepth static analysis as we go.
 This powers many other features.
 2. Quantum fragment simulation.
 Finding points in a circuit that if simulated/predicted allow for better optimization or distributed processing.
-3. Using our analysis tools and splice/weaving techniques to split up and run large quantum circuits across multiple smaller machines. community/rasqal/blob/develop/examples.md) for the sorts of code you could send to Munchkin as well as what it returns.
+3. Using our analysis tools and splice/weaving techniques to split up and run large quantum circuits across multiple smaller machines. community/rasqal/blob/develop/examples.md) for the sorts of code you could send to Rasqal as well as what it returns.